jamesheald/COIN/README.md

 ```
 ### Integrating out observation noise

 The actual observation noise that a participant perceives is unknown.
-Therefore, rather than performing a single run of a simulation conditioned on one particular noise sequence, multiple runs of the simulation can be performed, each conditioned on a different noise sequence.
+Therefore, rather than performing a single run of a simulation conditioned on one particular noise sequence, multiple runs of the simulation can be performed, each conditioned on a different noise sequence (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid long runtimes).
 The observation noise can then be integrated out by computing the average value of each variable inferred by the COIN model across runs.
 To specify the number of runs to perform, use the R property.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;